mongodb/openapi/tools/postman/README.md

 2. **Has the OpenAPI file changed**: Checking for that the OpenAPI file has changed stops redundant updates to the Collection.

-3. **Apply OpenAPI transformations**: Apply transformations such as removing regex to prepare openapi file for conversion.

-4. **Convert to Postman Collection**: Use openapi-to-postmanv2 to convert to a Postman Collection.
+3. **Convert to Postman Collection**: Use openapi-to-postmanv2 to convert to a Postman Collection.

-5. **Apply JSON transformations**: Apply transformations such as changing title, adding fields, and preparing Collection for upload.
+4. **Apply JSON transformations**: Apply transformations such as changing title, adding fields, and preparing Collection for upload.

-6. **Upload Collection to Postman**: Use the Postman API to upload the Collection to Postman.
+5. **Upload Collection to Postman**: Use the Postman API to upload the Collection to Postman.